tancop/Conductor/docs/steam-client.md

 # Steam Client Internals

-This page has all the info I learned about the Steam client from reverse engineering it, together with a not exactly detailed explanation about how SteamyRPC works.
+This page has all the info I learned about the Steam client from reverse engineering it, together with a not exactly detailed explanation about how Conductor works.

 ## Technologies